Before starting the Sydney Child Health Program (SCHP)

 If I complete this program, does it help me to be able to live and/or work in Australia?

 Successful completion of the program does not change the formal requirements of the Australian Medical Council to practice in Australia.

-This program is designed to enable you to continue to live in your own country where you can directly share the benefits of the program with your paediatric patients and their families while you are learning.
+This is an online program designed to enable you to continue to live in your own country where you can directly share the benefits of the program with your paediatric patients and their families while you are learning.
 There is no need to come to Australia for the program or exams.

 I’ll be travelling overseas during the year.
 Can I still do the program?

 All program materials are made available online, so you can access the information from anywhere at any time as long as you have internet access.
-Please contact our office if you will not have returned to your usual address by the time of the examination (unless you have re-located and formally changed address with our office) so that we can assist you to with arrangements.
+Please contact our office if you will not have returned to your usual address by the time of the examination.
+Kindly note, in the event of change in personal circumstances and participant's relocation overseas (to a non-SCHP operating country), conditions apply.
+Please inform SCHP office at firstname.lastname@example.org for further advice and guidance.

 What is an ‘exam stream?’